yaagmurss/Automation-Developer-Professional-Training/README.md

 # AdvancedRPADeveloperCertificationTrainingNotes
 Advanced RPA Developer Certification Training Notes From Uipath Academy

-- 1_Meet The Uipath Platform
+1) Meet The Uipath Platform
-- 2_Build Your First Process With Studio
+2) Build Your First Process With Studio
-- 3_A Day In The Life Of An Rpa Developer
+3) A Day In The Life Of An Rpa Developer
-- 4_Variables And Arguments
+4) Variables And Arguments
-- 5_Control Flows
+5) Control Flows